-In the 2010 remake, they made it far more explicit that Freddy was a child molester in life.
+In the 2010 remake, they made it far more explicit that in life Freddy was a child molester.
 Though not necessarily a popular story decision, it’s actually more in keeping with Craven’s original concept.
-The only reason he backed away from it was a series of child molestation erupted in California during development and production of Nightmare on Elm Street, and he didn’t want to be seen as insensitive or exploitative.
+The only reason he backed away from it was a series of child molestation cases erupted in California during development and production of Nightmare on Elm Street, and he didn’t want to be seen as insensitive or exploitative.

-We probably all know Lin Shaye now for her roles the Farrelly Brothers movies Dumb and Dumber, Kingpin, and There’s Something About Mary, or for her more recent turn in Insidious.
-However, there she was back in 1984 playing an unnamed teacher in Nightmare on Elm Street, part of New Line’s family affair whereby Bob Shaye often gave his sister bit roles in New Line’s films.
+We probably all know Lin Shaye now for her roles in the Farrelly Brothers movies Dumb and Dumber, Kingpin, and There’s Something About Mary, or for her more recent turn in Insidious.
+However, there she was back in 1984 playing an unnamed teacher in Nightmare on Elm Street.

-12. They ran out of money 2 weeks into production
+11. They ran out of money two weeks before production was supposed to start

-New Line got its start when Bob Shaye used his copyright law knowledge to swoop up Reefer Madness, and distribute it to college campuses throughout the ’70s.
+New Line got its start when Bob Shaye used his copyright law knowledge to swoop up Reefer Madness and distribute it to college campuses throughout the ’70s.
 By the time Nightmare on Elm Street arrived, New Line’s business model was still built around distributing cult and foreign films other people had made.
-They had only produced 3 of their own movies to that point, none of which turned into hits.
-So, as you’d expect from an independent film company they were constantly struggling for money.
-Their financier for Nightmare dropped out mere days before the start of filming.
-As a result, the production was unable to pay its crew two weeks into production.
-Line producer John H. Burrows picked up the slack by paying out through his credit card, and eventually Shaye managed to convince the original financier and a new European company to put up the money for the budget.
+They had only produced three of their own movies to that point, none of which turned into hits.
+So, as you’d expect from an independent film company they were constantly struggling for money, and they were far from Craven’s first choice.
+However, as is so often the case with classic movies everyone else in town turned him down.
+Bob Shaye and New Line were the only people who believed in him and saw the potential in his Elm Street script.
+They just didn’t have the money to produce it.

 13. They filmed 4 different endings, and then just basically used all of them